 One indication of this possibility occurred last April, when an obsessive Egyptologist named Seamus Blackley was led to a microscopic cache of ossified, Egyptian bread yeast made some 4,500 years ago.
 After teaming up with an archaeologist, a biologist, and a Harvard museum, Blackley concluded that he had brought the yeast back to life; he even baked bread with it.
 To get the recipe properly dialed in, he used an ancient wheat varietal called Emmer, which, not coincidentally, has long been used in the Mideast.
 He then turned out loaves that apparently were sweeter than most modern sourdoughs, with a smooth crumb, almost like white bread.

 There’s just one catch to this story.
-When any starter develops, one of the main organisms it spawns is a fast-growing bacterium called Lactobacillus sanfranciscensis (so named because it was first discovered in San Francisco, not because it is unique to the Bay Area).
+When any starter develops, one of the main organisms it spawns is a fast-growing bacterium called Lactobacillus sanfranciscensis (so named because it was first discovered in San Francisco, in 1971, not because it is unique to the city, or even to the San Francisco Bay Area).
 This family of bugs, along with the billions of others that add to a naturally fermented bread’s flavor, grow on virtually any flour within days (thus the list of easy steps above).
 Blackley admits that his team couldn’t be certain exactly which yeast or bacteria grew and fueled his bread.
 Since it took him a week to reconstitute a working starter, it’s entirely possible that he may have just grown a new starter.

 OK, enough said.
 Let’s get started.

 - Fill a pint jar or medium-size glass bowl (vessel should be see-through) with 1/2 cup luke-warm water.